 Why is this Information Important?
 There are over 100 species of Pine some.
 Additionally, there are several parts of the tree that can be used as well.
 Therefore, it is always important to know the genus species and what part of the plant the oil is distilled from.

 Remember, many companies may use a substitute species or a combination of species that may not offer the therapeutic grade oil.

 Even though they may share some similar properties they are not at all the same.
 Too many companies label essential oils generically which means none of us know what they are really putting in the oils they sell to us!

 Where is the Name Derived From?
 The name Pine comes from its Latin scientific name "pinus" meaning "pine".

 Why is this Information so Important?
 It's not, it's just a fun fact!

 What Part of the Plant is Used?
 Needles

 What is the ORAC Value?
 Either it hasn't been tested or it's too low to report!
 Anyway, I couldn't find this information anywhere so if you do, please let me know!

-Why know about this number?
+What Does this Number Mean?
 ORAC stands for Oxygen Radical Absorbance Capacity.
 It tells you the antioxidant capacity of a food item.
 This was developed by the USDA researchers.
 For instance: Spinach = 1,400; Clove = 1,078,700.
 Wow!
 The number for clove is NOT a typo!